African openbill: Description

 The adult plumage is overall black with iridescent green feathers on their backs, coverts and abdomens.
 The juvenile plumage is usually less vibrant and browner in color with the feathers of the underparts having pale tips.
 The legs and feet are black.
 The eyes are grey with grey lores and no distinct coloration of the eye-ring.

 Bill shape

-The gap in the bill of the African Openbill stork was first hypothesized to serve as a nutcracker, crushing the shells of the snails this stork feeds on.
+The gap in the bill of the African openbill was first hypothesized to serve as a nutcracker, crushing the shells of the snails this stork feeds on.
 Scientists later demonstrated that the bill does not serve this function.
 Rather the opening between the two mandibles facilitates grasping the shells of the snails.
 The convergent tips of the mandibles prevent the slipping forward of a spherical object being carried by the storks.
 The curve in the lower mandible allows the stork to have the perfect angle of attack to force its way under the operculum and release the molluscs from their shells.
-The bill of the African openbill storks closely evolved with the bird’s specialized diet, allowing for the perfect handling of snails and other molluscs.
+The bill of the African openbill storks closely evolved with the bird's specialized diet, allowing for the perfect handling of snails and other molluscs.